-The Tarleton Fellowship is awarded to a deserving graduate student majoring in plant pathology at a university in the U.S. The purpose is to support graduate education in plant pathology and can be used as a stipend for research expenses, books, research or scientific meeting travel, summer internships (industry, other research labs, etc.) and/or for equipment necessary to the recipient’s thesis research.
+The Tarleton Fellowship is awarded to a deserving graduate student majoring in plant pathology at a university in the United States.
+The purpose is to support graduate education in plant pathology and can be used as a stipend for research expenses, books, research, summer internships (industry, other research labs, etc.) and/or for equipment necessary to the recipient’s thesis research.
 The annual award is expected to be $1,000.
 The award can be made for either one or two years.

 The applicant must be enrolled as a full-time, degree-seeking student with a plant pathology major and recognized as an APS student member at the time of receipt of the award.
 The student should plan on presenting results from the research at a regional or national APS meeting and provide a brief article for publication in Phytopathology News about the value of the fellowship and how it was used.

 Applications shall consist of:

 Competitive students must demonstrate:

 Applications will be evaluated by a member review team composed of APS Foundation Representative R. James Cook, Washington State University, as chair and an additional two members.
-Send all required materials to Cook as outlined in this description via e-mail (firstname.lastname@example.org) by January 11, 2013.
-Applicants will be notified of the award decision by February 15, 2013.
+Send all required materials to Cook as outlined in this description via e-mail (email@example.com) by January 10, 2014.
+Applicants will be notified of the award decision by mid February 2014.

 Contact R. James Cook at phone: +1..509.592.0086 or e-mail: email@example.com.